 Slave receiver mode (DS1371 write mode).
 Serial data and clock are received through SDA and SCL.
 After each byte is received, an acknowledge bit is transmitted.
 START and STOP conditions are recognized as the beginning and end of a serial transfer.
 Address recognition is performed by hardware after reception of the slave address and direction bit.
 The slave address byte is the first byte received after the START condition is generated by the master.
-The slave address byte contains the 7-bit DS1371 address, which is 1101000, followed by the direction bit (R/W), which for a write is a 0.
+The slave address byte contains the 7-bit DS1371 address, which is 1101000, followed by the direction bit (R/\overline{W}) , which for a write is a 0.
 After receiving and decoding the slave address byte the DS1371 outputs an acknowledge on SDA.
 After the DS1371 acknowledges the slave address + write bit, the master transmits a word address to the DS1371.
-This sets the register pointer on the DS1371, with the DS1371 acknowledging each byte received.
+This sets the register pointer on the DS1371, with the DS1371 acknowledging the transfer.
+The master may then transmit zero or more bytes of data, with the DS1371 acknowledging each byte received.
 The register pointer increments after each byte is transferred.
 The master generates a STOP condition to terminate the data write.

 Slave transmitter mode (DS1371 read mode).
 The first byte is received and handled as in the slave receiver mode.
 However, in this mode, the direction bit indicates that the transfer direction is reversed.
 Serial data is transmitted on SDA by the DS1371 while the serial clock is input on SCL.
 START and STOP conditions are recognized as the beginning and end of a serial transfer.
 Address recognition is performed by hardware after reception of the slave address and direction bit.
 The slave address byte is the first byte received after the START condition is generated by the master.
-The slave address byte contains the 7-bit DS1371 address, which is 1101000, followed by the direction bit (R/W), which for a read is a 1.
+The slave address byte contains the 7-bit DS1371 address, which is 1101000, followed by the direction bit (R/\overline{W}) , which for a read is a 1.
 After receiving and decoding the slave address byte, the DS1371 outputs an acknowledge on SDA.
 The DS1371 then begins to transmit data starting with the register address pointed to by the register pointer.
 If the register pointer is not written to before the initiation of a read mode the first address that is read is the last one stored in the register pointer.
 The DS1371 must receive a "not acknowledge" to end a read.

+Figure 5.
+L'C Write Protocol

 Figure 6.
-2-Wire Write Protocol

-Figure 7.
-2-Wire Read Protocol
+PC Read Protocol